Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Severe lethargy: Severe obvious lethargy and unresponsiveness

-• Rapid decline: Rapid clear decline in completely normal behavior
+• Rapid decline: Clear decline from normal behavior

-Important: This article is exclusively educational and cannot ever diagnose illness.
+Important: This article is educational and cannot diagnose illness.
 If your axolotl fits this third type, home observation should not be your only plan — contact professional help promptly.

 What to Do for Each Case Specifically